Arko707/GeeksforGeeks/README.md

 # GeeksforGeeks Practice Questions
 **GeeksforGeeks Practice Questions** consists of solution for the practice questions provided in GeeksforGeeks of Organisations like Amazon, Microsoft, Flipkart, Adobe etc.
+<br><br>
+**This is an open-source repository, therefore can push any of the practice problems of GeeksforGeeks of the Organisations mentioned above.**

 ## Refer to Links Below
 * [GeeksforGeeks](https://www.geeksforgeeks.org/)